lxxue/FRNN/README.md

 ```

 ## Note
 For now this function only supports D=3 (point clouds) and K <= 32.
 Would add more supports for arbitrary D & K in the near future.
+For point clouds with fewer than 10,000 points, the speedup might not be that much.

 ## Acknowledgement

 The code is build on the [algorithm](https://on-demand.gputechconf.com/gtc/2014/presentations/S4117-fast-fixed-radius-nearest-neighbor-gpu.pdf) introduced by Rama C. Hoetzlein.
-I use the [parallel prefix_sum](https://github.com/ramakarl/fluids3/blob/master/fluids/prefix_sum.cu) routines from [Fliud v3](http://www.fluids3.com/).
-I also learn(copy&paste) a lot from [Pytorch3D's KNN](https://github.com/facebookresearch/pytorch3d/blob/master/pytorch3d/csrc/knn/knn.cu) implementations.
+I use the [parallel prefix_sum](https://github.com/lxxue/prefix_sum) routines implemented by [mattdean1](https://github.com/mattdean1/cuda).
+I also learn (copy & paste) a lot from [Pytorch3D's KNN](https://github.com/facebookresearch/pytorch3d/blob/master/pytorch3d/csrc/knn/knn.cu) implementations.

 <!--
 ## TODO